ekosh02/react-native-animated-header-scroll-view/README.md

 # @ekosh02/react-native-animated-header-scroll-view

-This is a custom React Native component that simplifies the creation of animated scroll views with dynamic headers.
-It provides smooth and responsive animations based on the scroll position and extends the standard ScrollView without relying on external libraries like reanimated or gesture-handler
+This is a custom React Native component that makes it easy to create animated scroll views with dynamic headers.
+It provides smooth and responsive animations based on scroll position and extends the standard ScrollView without reanimated reliance.

 <p>
   <img src="https://raw.githubusercontent.com/ekosh02/react-native-animated-header-scroll-view/main/assets/demo-ios.gif" height="500" alt="demo-ios" />